 For me, it takes many steps, and thus many thoughtful acts of penance, for a person to regain my trust.

-The first is to “fess up,” to be honest, and to break through layers of denial.
+The first is to “fess up,” to be honest, and to break through layers of shame and denial.

 However, a person who has learned to be dishonest cannot and will not sustain honest behavior,